Thursday, August 29, 2019

 By John Turney

-That was followed by a shameful period when black players were banned from the NFL, a practice that ended in 1946 in both the NFL and the AAFC.
+That was followed by a shameful period when Black players were banned from the NFL, a practice that ended in 1946 in both the NFL and the AAFC.

-From that time until the 1960s we are unaware of any black players who played center.
-However, we do know that in 1965 Winston Hill, an excellent tackle for the AFL's New York jets was the backup center and in one game versus the Chargers the starter went down and Hill played the majority of the game at center.
+From that time until the 1960s we are unaware of any Black players who played center.
+However, we do know that in 1965 Winston Hill, an excellent tackle for the AFL's New York Jets was the backup center and in one game versus the Chargers the starter went down and Hill played the majority of the game at center.

 In 1968 Walter "Buzz" Highsmith was the first African-American to start a game in the major leagues when he opened the game at center in the fourth game of the 1968 season.
 The quarterback for that game was Marlin Briscoe, the first quarterback to be a starter in the major leagues in modern history.
 Briscoe didn't start the opener, but he was the starter for the majority of the games.